dpapathanasiou/buckabuckaboo/README.md

 The web server logs will contain entries containing references to the '1x1.gif' file, with trailing parameters containing the (x,y) coordinates of each mouse movement, along with the browser window width and height (h,w) sizes, and the specific location from where the mouse movements were obtained as an encoded url (src).

-Thus, you can project the specific coordinates onto any size snapshot of the page in question.
+Thus, you can project the specific coordinates onto any size snapshot of the page in question:

-Here's an example:

 ```
 "GET /buckabuckaboo/1x1.gif?x=781&y=25&w=1366&h=682&src=http%3A%2F%2Fexample.com HTTP/1.1" 200